mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

+Here the team turns their attention from the problems the product is trying to solve to the potential solution they'll build.

-- Any product feature that is required to address a problem you've identified is a *critical* assumption.
-Another way to think about what is a "critical" assumption vs. a "table stakes" feature is that critical assumptions are what makes the product uniquely valuable.
+We consider any product feature that is required to address a problem you've identified a *critical assumption*.
+Every other feature is called a "table stakes feature."
+Another way to think about the difference between the two is that critical assumptions are what makes the product uniquely valuable.
 Table stakes features, on the other hand, _need_ to exist as to not detract from the effectiveness of the critical assumptions.
+In almost every case, you expect to see a table stakes feature in many other products in many different domains.

-- We separate "critical" assumptions from "table stakes" features to help ensure the Planning team spends 80% of their time in Planning on the "critical" features.
+We separate critical assumptions from table stakes features to help ensure the Planning team spends 80% of their time in Planning on the "critical" features.
 They should only spend 20% of their time making sure table stakes functionality is captured.

-- Document _all_ critical assumptions within the UX Prototype.
-Describe any ambiguity that can't be adequately documented in the UX Prototype in the README.
+We believe the best way to express these critical assumptions is by designing features within a Prototype.
+We _only_ fall back to other mediums when there's ambiguity that can't be adequately documented in Prototype form.
+This is rare but when it happens it should be documented or otherwise clearly referenced in the README.

-- You should identify metrics behind all of these features.
-The metrics you identify should be monitored because they relate or contribute to the KPIs.

-- These assumptions should inherently put forward a hypothesis as to how the problems are going to be solved.
-The UX (and in some cases UI) of how they're implemented and tested is critical to the release’s success.
-You should take care to document what this hypothesis or hypotheses are in the release's README for your own benefit and for the benefit of future team members.
+These assumptions will inherently put forward a hypothesis as to how they are going to solve the problems you previously documented.
+If you find yourself prototyping functionality at this point that doesn't have a substantial impact on one or more of those problems, either you're missing a problem or you're designing a table stakes feature and you should file it away for later so that you remained focused on what's critical for the product's success.

+Another check you can perform to ensure what you're working on is a critical assumption is to identify it's relationship to the KPIs.
+If a feature doesn't relate to a KPI, you're most likely working on something that's less than critical.

+For benefit of your current and future team members working on this project as well as the implementation of analytics, identify the metrics behind each of these features and their relationship to the KPIs.

-- You should have as few of these as necessary to solving the problems you’ve outlined.
-If there are assumptions that overlap, attempt to prioritize one of the assumptions and push the others to a future release.
+Lastly, try to have as few critical assumptions as necessary to solve the problems you’ve outlined.
+If there are features that overlap in solving a problem or problems, attempt to prioritize one of the features and push the others to a future release.
+This will reduce the cost and speed at which you'll be able to test your assumptions.

-- Solutions that compete or overlap should be prioritized in descending order of their assumed impact in addressing the problem(s) divided by their estimated complexity multiplied by their estimated cost: (impact) / (complexity * cost).

 ### Examples